gabriel-vasile/mimetype/README.md

 </h1>

 <h4 align="center">
-  A library for detecting mime types and extensions based on magic numbers
+  A package for detecting mime types and extensions based on magic numbers
 </h4>
 <h6 align="center">
   No bindings, all written in pure go